nthparty/nthcommunity/README.rst

 -----------------------
 All unit tests are executed and their coverage is measured when using `nose <https://nose.readthedocs.io/>`_ (see ``setup.cfg`` for configuration details)::

+    python -m pip install nose coverage
-    nosetests
+    nosetests --cover-erase

 Style conventions are enforced using `Pylint <https://www.pylint.org/>`_::

+    python -m pip install pylint
     pylint nthcommunity test/test_nthcommunity.py

 Contributions
 -------------
-In order to contribute to the source code, open an issue or submit a pull request on the GitHub page for this library.
+In order to contribute to the source code, open an issue or submit a pull request on the `GitHub page <https://github.com/nthparty/nthcommunity>`_ for this library.

 Versioning
 ----------